-Featured picture of post "Vermont Art Online create virtual museums and galleries during Covid19"
+Featured picture of post "Vermont Art Online Creates a Virtual Tour of Museums and Galleries"

 Louise Jones

-Curators at Middlebury College Museum of Art in Vermont, Sarah Laursen and Sarah Briggs, developed Vermont Art Online in direct response to the COVID-19 crisis.
+Curators at Middlebury College Museum of Art in Vermont, Sarah Laursen and Sarah Briggs, developed Vermont Art Online with ThingLink when museums and galleries weren’t able to open.

 Vermont Art Online is a resource for teachers and families that offers virtual tours of art museums and galleries throughout the state of Vermont.